denpamusic/laravel-bitcoinrpc/README.md

 Publish config file by running
 `php artisan vendor:publish --provider="Denpa\Bitcoin\Providers\ServiceProvider"` in your project directory.

-You might also want to add facade to $aliases array in /config/app.php.
+You also might want to add facade to $aliases array in `/config/app.php`.
 ```php
 'aliases' => [
     ...